fluentverification/CaseStudies_StochasticModelChecking/SBML/README.md

 ### Muller C-element

 This genetic circuit implements a state-holding gate called Muller C-element.
 If both inputs are high, its output goes high.
 If both inputs are low, the output is low.
 If the inputs are mixed, it retains its previous state.
-The three designs are the Majority, Speed_Independent, and Toggle Switch design.
+The three designs are the Majority, Speed_Independent, and Toggle Switch design [3].

 ![Figure4](https://github.com/fluentverification/CaseStudies_StochasticModelChecking/blob/refactor/Figures/Majority.png "Majority Design")